11 Ideas For Garden Club Activities For Adults

 What Is The Purpose of A Garden Club?

-The overall goal of a garden club is to meet with people who also have an interest in gardening.
-You can use the time that you meet to gain more knowledge on various topics as well as to do physical gardening tasks.
+The overall goal of a garden club is to meet with people who are also interested in gardening.
+You can use the time you meet to gain more knowledge on various topics and do physical gardening tasks.

 How Do You Plan A Garden Club Meeting?